Media Coverage / Articles

 Engine of Impact named to Matthew Bishop’s “Philanthrocapitalism Books of the Year” list.

-Matthew Bishop notes that Engine of Impact provides “a blue-print for thoughtful and effective leadership in the sector” and highlights the value that Bill Meehan and Kim Jonker deliver in identifying “the key factors that have enabled the greatest non-profits to succeed.”
+Matthew Bishop notes that Engine of Impact provides “a blue-print for thoughtful and effective leadership in the sector” and highlights the value that Bill Meehan and Kim Starkey Jonker deliver in identifying “the key factors that have enabled the greatest non-profits to succeed.”

 Access the article >

-Recent Publications by Meehan and Jonker
+Recent Publications by Meehan and Starkey Jonker

 Excerpt on Strategy in the Stanford Social Innovation Review